MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-ita-intrastat.md

     - **Transaction code** – Select the transaction code for property transfers.
 This code will be used for transactions that cause an actual or planned transfer of property against compensation, and also for corrections.

     - **Credit note** – Select the transaction code for the return of goods.
-This code will be used for the return of goods after the original transaction is recorded under the transaction code.

     - **Sales reporting period** – Select the reporting period for the export declaration: **Month** or **Quarter**.
 Quarterly declarations are exported in simplified format.